nnmcgovern/unit-project-2/README.md

 ```

 ## DELETE Requests
-To delete one or more documents in the API, a DELETE request can be made to either the base URL (using query parameters) or to the /DOCUMENT_ID endpoint.
+To delete one or more documents from the API, a DELETE request can be made to either the base URL (using query parameters) or to the ```/DOCUMENT_ID``` endpoint.